Dr Kathryn Robson

 - Robson K. The subject of rape: Feminist discourses on rape and violability in contemporary France.
 French Cultural Studies 2015, 26(1), 45-55.

 - Robson K. Voicing Abjection: Narratives of Anorexia in Contemporary French Women's (Life-)Writing. l'Esprit créateur 2016, 56.2(56.2), 108-120.

 - Bagley P, Calamita F, Robson K, ed.
 Starvation, Food Obsession and Identity: Eating Disorders in Contemporary Women’s Writing.
-Oxford: Peter Lang, 2017.
+Oxford, UK: Peter Lang, 2018.